Michael-Williams49/latex-report-template/README.md

     \documentclass[swift]{report}
     ```

-4. Use the `zh-cn` option to include support for Chinese language in your document.
+4. By default the template only supports latin languages.
+Use the `zh-cn` option to include support for Chinese in your document.
 You can also use it in combination with the `swift` option:

     ```latex
-    \documentclass[zh-cn]{report}
+    \documentclass[swift,zh-cn]{report}
     ```

 5. Write your report content in sections, subsections, and so on as you normally would.